 The 2024/25 season: Nonconformists

-The second season for the orchestra and the came out of the need to change some perceptions about classical music.
-Brönnimann was interested in the history of the19th and 20th centuries being the history of musicians who broke rules, who opened new spaces and explored new territory.
+The history of the 19th and 20th centuries orchestral music being the history of musicians who broke rules, who opened new spaces and explored new territory.
 At the core of the season were the symphonies of Beethoven - and around them, a context of rule-breaking composers like Charles Ives, Héctor Berlioz, Varèse, and many important women, like Ruth Crawford Seeger, Marianne von Martinez and so on.